or-bd/youtube_playlist/README.md

 $ npm start
 ```

-*NOTE: At he first execution you'll be asked to generate `token.json` using the CLI so just visit the google link and enter the code back to the CLI.*
+*NOTE: At the first execution you'll be asked to generate `token.json` using the CLI so just visit the google link and enter the code back to the CLI.*

-That's it! you'r ready to visit the app: http://localhost:3001.
+That's it! you'r ready to visit your app: http://localhost:3001.